SS Nerissa (1926): Wartime service

-On her 4th wartime crossing, the Nerissa departed Liverpool on 7 September 1940, in convoy OB-210.
+On her fourth wartime crossing, Nerissa departed Liverpool on 7 September 1940, in convoy OB 210.
 On 10 September, the convoy reached the perimeter of the Western Approaches, where the Royal Navy escorts broke off and escorted an incoming convoy to Liverpool.
-The Nerissa then sailed independently for Halifax, with 34 evacuated children under the Children's Overseas Reception Board, their final destination was British Columbia.
+Nerissa then sailed independently for Halifax, with 34 evacuated children under the Children's Overseas Reception Board, their final destination was British Columbia.